-- iii. demonstrates a high degree of technical or scientific achievement: There are no specific technical or scientific achievements associated with this property. - 2.
-The property has historical or associative value because it: - i. has direct associations with a theme, event, belief, person, activity, organization, or institution that is significant to the community:
+iii. demonstrates a high degree of technical or scientific achievement: There are no specific technical or scientific achievements associated with this property.

+2. The property has historical or associative value because it:

+i. has direct associations with a theme, event, belief, person, activity, organization, or institution that is significant to the community:

-The property has direct associations with local businessman Isaac McNeely who owned and occupied the building from 1868 to his death in 1892.
-Under both him, it was used as a general store and, as such, an important local retail establishment in Omemee.
+The property has direct associations with local businessmen William Beatty and Thomas McPherson who owned and occupied the building in succession in from 1863 onward.
+Under both men, it was used as a general store and, as such, an important local retail establishment in Omemee.